manishkatyan/bbb-mp4/README.md

 # Execute the following to install all required packages.
 ./bbb-mp4-install.sh
 ```
-`bbb-mp4-install.sh` will install the following packages:
+`bbb-mp4-install.sh` will install the following packages In Docker :
 1. XVFB
 2. Google Chrome
 3. FFmpeg